Elementary school (grades K-5) · Orlando, FL

 What is the racial and ethnic makeup of Renaissance Charter School at Chickasaw Trail?

-The largest demographic group at Renaissance Charter School at Chickasaw Trail is Hispanic or Latino at 71.1%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Renaissance Charter School at Chickasaw Trail is Hispanic or Latino at 71.1% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Renaissance Charter School at Chickasaw Trail?

-Renaissance Charter School at Chickasaw Trail has a Resource Investment Index of 35/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Renaissance Charter School at Chickasaw Trail has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page